Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 | Upload speed                | 17.8         | 1.5          | 1.0          | 180.5        | 99.9         |

 For example, linting all the projects of this monorepo is 13.6 times faster on Thomas' computer than on Verena's.
+Note that developers have been asked to measure runtimes and internet speeds while keeping open the applications that are usually running when they develop (e.g. Spotify, several instances of VS Code, browser with many tabs open).
+This could be one reason why runtimes reported a developers are larger that those reported by another despite having higher compute resources available.

-Moreover, all the developers can benefit from improved download speed (up to 41.5 faster for Verena) and upload speed (up to 180 times faster for Rong) when developing on an EC2 instance.
+Moreover, all the developers can benefit from improved download speeds (up to 41.5 faster for Verena) and upload speeds (up to 180 times faster for Rong) when developing on an EC2 instance.

 ### Data collection